Fixed-Effect Regressions on Network Data: Introduction

 Our analysis shows that it is useful to inspect measures of global and local connectivity when interpreting estimation results from network data.
 We do so here for two data sets.
 The first is a large network of teachers in elementary schools in North Carolina, where the object of interest would be teacher value-added.
 This is arguably one of the most important applications of the two-way regression model.
 This graph is only very weakly connected and our theory does not support the use of large-sample arguments.
 When a simple model with homoskedastic errors is applied to these data standard errors based on conventional first-order approximations for teacher value-added are, on average, about $40\%$ smaller than the actual standard deviations.
 Further, the sample variance of the estimated teacher effects has a substantial upward bias.
-This bias is large relative to its standard deviation and so confidence bands will be overly optimistic on the ability of teacher value-added to explain variation in test scores.
+This bias translates into an overly optimistic view on the ability of teacher value-added to explain variation in test scores.
 To provide an example of a data set that yields a much stronger connected graph we also construct an occupational network from the British Household Panel Survey (BHPS).
-This graph would arise in wage regressions with occupational dummies, for example.
-Here, our connectivity measures are much more supportive of standard inferential approaches and, indeed, again in a simple model, we find that the first-order variance approximation is quite accurate.
+This graph would arise in the context of wage regressions with occupational dummies, for example.
+Here, our connectivity measures are much more supportive of standard inferential approaches and, indeed, again in a simple model, we find that conventional first-order approximationa are quite accurate.

+The remainder of this paper is organized as follows.
+Section 2 details the structure of the data under study and introduces the regression model of interest.
+Special attention is given to the bipartite graph and the two-way regression model.
+Section 3 provides distribution theory for the least-squares estimator of the individual effects and also discusses estimation of their moments.
+Section 4 contains details on our two numerical illustrations.
+Section 5 concludes.
+The supplementary material to this paper contains some additional results and illustrations, as well as the proofs of all theorems.